hoast/hoast/packages/base-process/README.md

 #### Inherited

-- `_setLibrary` Set app reference.
+- `_setApp` Set app reference.
 This will be called by hoast itself before the next function is called.
   - `@params {Object} app` hoast instance.

 ### Abstract functions